More about This Topic

 When clients make silly mistakes, it can be a huge time suck for an attorney.
 Lots of errors on your part means that your attorney will have to reserve a ton of time carefully double check and review your work, and sometimes even set up a meeting just to clarify everything with you.

 When people mistakenly turn in inaccurate financial information, it can lead to horrible outcomes for their divorce.
 For this reason, a good lawyer will always work hard to make sure that every form you complete is perfectly accurate; and this can take a lot of time and effort when clients don’t complete forms, and ask questions if they’re confused.
 Failing to read things carefully or double check work can cost people hundreds, if not thousands of dollars sometimes.
 It also is the number one reason why a divorce can go on longer than expected.
 Remember- always check your work, and call if you have any questions.
 This can be a huge money saver.

 - Stay Organized

 Getting a divorce can involve a ton of paper work.
 Sometimes, people have to dig up financial records going back 5 years or more.
 If you have a case that requires you provide lot of financial documentation, make sure to organize those paper before giving them to the attorney.
-Having attorney spend hours combing through a huge pile of unorganized papers is probably the easiest way to for a divorce burn through your wallet at lightning speed.
+Having an attorney or a paralegal spend hours combing through a huge pile of unorganized papers is probably the easiest way to for a divorce to burn through your wallet at lightning speed.

-Contact my Chicago, Illinois office if you have any questions.
+Contact my Chicago, Illinois law office if you have any questions.